apache/arrow/docs/source/format/Intro.rst

 Run-end encoding is well-suited for representing data containing sequences of the same value.
 These sequences are called runs.
-Run-end encoded array has no buffers by itself, but has two child arrays:
+Run-end encoded array has no buffers of its own, but has two child arrays:

 *  **Run ends array:** holds the index in the array where each run ends.
 The run ends array always begins with 0 and contains one more element than the length of its parent array.
-*  **Values array:** the actual values without repetitions.
+*  **Values array:** the actual values without repetitions (together with null values).

+Note that nulls of the parent array are strictly represented in the values array.

 .. figure:: ./images/ree-diagram.svg
    :alt: Diagram is showing the difference between the run-end encoded data